 “What’s best for students?”
 That is the question that twirls around in my mind about one hundred times a day.
 My job as a teacher is to design a learning experience that engages, encourages, and inspires all learners.

 My name is Kriscia Cabral, and I have a second and third grade homeroom at Poway Unified School District’s new K-8 school, Design39Campus.
 I am fortunate enough to call this amazing school, nestled in a suburb of San Diego, my new home this year.
 Our school is filled with more than 800 students with a range of different languages spoken in addition to English.
 We are a diverse community that continues to grow as we embark on this wonderful chapter in Poway schooling.

-Growing up, I wanted to become a grocery store checker (?), a second grade teacher (I had an amazing one), and a principal (I thought it would be neat to have my own school).
+Growing up I had three goals: becoming a grocery store checker (I don’t know why, must’ve been the beeping of the scanner), becoming a second grade teacher (I had an amazing one), and becoming a principal (I always thought it would be neat to have my own school).
 As of now, I am two for three.
-I used to work at a grocery store (where I met my wonderful husband), and taught second grade in my first year as a teacher.
-I did receive my master's in education in administration to be a principal, which I plan to pursue sometime in the near future.
-For now, I will continue to teach, research innovative ways to approach learning, and spend time with my babies, Logan, 4, and Kensie, 15 months.
+I used to work at a grocery store (where I met my amazing husband) and taught second grade in my first year as a teacher.
+(Over the past eight years I’ve taught fourth and fifth grades individually and together.)
+I did receive my Masters in Education in Administration to be a principal, which I plan to pursue sometime in the near future.
+For now, I will continue to teach, research for innovative approaches to learning, and spend time with my babies, Logan, 5 and Kensie, 2.

 Top Teaching bloggers are paid contributors for the Scholastic Teachers website.